 a.
 The subsidies for protective facilities or equipment for hazardous work were restricted to the two categories of respiratory protection and hazard prevention for outdoor work at high temperatures.
 Nighttime work and protective facilities for work in confined spaces are added in the amendment in Table 3, Guideline 4.

 b.
 The maximum subsidy for engineering improvement is NT$1.5 million for strengthening the working environment and increasing the amount of subsidy.
-The maximum subsidy for physical and mental health promotion activities or measures for laborers in the workplace is up to NT$300,000.
+The maximum subsidy for physical and mental health promotion activities or measures for workers in the workplace is up to NT$300,000.
 The application period for this subsidy ends on September 30, 2022 as stated in Table 4, Guideline 4.

 2. Guidelines for Subsidizing Business Units for Improving the Working Environment: